googanhiem/gords-ha-addons/usb-backup/DOCS.md

 Not true snapshots - these allow for files that are deleted or changed during an update to be stored for a set amount of time in dated `snapshot` folder (or you can choose another by changing the `snapshot_folder` option, don't add a `/`).
 Think of it like a recycle bin - that also protects against file changes.
 You can choose how long they are stored by setting the `snapshot_keep_days`.
 Default is 60 days.
 Don't use snapshots if you're regularly deleting/changing large amounts of data to make space for other files - as the snapshots will take up space until cleaned.

 ## debugging
 If you're having issues with missing files or errors after transfers you can get rsync to produce verbose logs externally.
-Just delete your backups folder, change the folders config to the below config.
+Try to start with a fresh drive (ie. delete any folders made by this addon), change the folders config to the below config.
 ```
 - source: /config
   options: "-avuh --delete --log-file=/external/backup/config-rsync.log"